Gjøa oilfield

-Produced gas is transported through the FLAGS pipeline to the St Fergus Gas Terminal in Scotland.
+The gas produced at Gjøa is transported through the FLAGS pipeline to the St Fergus Gas Terminal in Scotland.
 Gjøa is connected to the FLAGS pipeline through the 130 km 28 in link built by Saipem.
 The linking pipeline was laid by the Castoro Sei vessel.
 Oil is exported through the 55 km 16 in link to the Troll II trunkline, and onwards to the Mongstad Refinery north of Bergen.

 The gas field came on stream in November 2010.

 Gjøa semi-submersible floating production platform is also linked with the Vega and Vega South fields development.

 Gjøa semi-submersible floating production platform was designed by Aker Solutions Engineering in 2006–2010.